leonardsaers/3d-printable-designs/skådis/README.md

-# Logi Stream Camera Mount
+# IKEA Skådis pegboard addons

 A collection (so far only one model) of models that are compatible with the IKEA Skådis pegboard.